OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/basic.md

     Keep following the documentation if you want to install some pre-selected [skills](./skills.md), [HiveMind](../security/hivemind.md) or even the [GUI](./gui.md).

-Before running the `docker compose` commands, please make to read this [section](../prerequisites/engine.md) first.

 ## Deploy the stack

+Before running the `docker compose` or `podman-compose` commands, please make to read this [section](../prerequisites/engine.md) first.

 !!! note "Podman users :muscle:"